JonPSmith/EfCore.GenericServices.AspNetCore/README.md

 I have added some extension methods in the class [ResponseDecoders](https://github.com/JonPSmith/EfCore.GenericServices.AspNetCore/blob/master/GenericServices.AspNetCore/UnitTesting/ResponseDecoders.cs)
 that:
-1. Porvides you with the HTTP Status Code in the response
+1. Provides you with the HTTP Status Code in the response.
 2. Converts Web API responses that were created by the `CreateResponse` extension method into a
 `GenericServices.IStatusGeneric` type.
 This allows you to inspect the Status, message, Errors and returned Result.